coverist/coverist-ai-research/bookcover-crawler/README.md

 ## Results

-*Note: keywords are sorted by the similarity between the book and corresponding keywords.
+*Note: keywords are sorted by the similarities between books and corresponding keywords.
 If you want to use only top-k keywords (truncate or limit the maximum keywords), it would be better to use the first k keywords.*

 *Note: there are some books without keywords.
-Statistically, about 20% of the books do not have their keywords.
-Consider excluding no-keyword-books because there are possibilities that they are abnormal.*
+Statistically, about 30% of the books do not have their keywords.
+Consider excluding no-keyword-books because there is a possibility that they are abnormal.*

+You can see the crawled 128k book informations in [this file](./kyobobook-dataset.csv).
+Instead, you can download the entire dataset which consists of the book information file and their book-cover images from [this link](https://drive.google.com/file/d/1HIY32G-UBZzzYzHp1y-_1zwQp7CHO1CK/view?usp=sharing).

+Examples of the book information are like this:

 |title|author|publisher|published_date|class|barcode|category|keywords|
 |--|--|--|--|--|--|--|--|